OpenMOOC/documentation/IdP_guide.rst

   userpassword: testuser

-We add the entries to the ldap:
+Add the entries to the ldap:

 .. code-block:: bash